Topology of Almost Complex Structures on Six-Manifolds: Intersections of almost complex structures on six-manifolds as sections of the twistor space

-We will now use the results of Section 3 to calculate the homological intersection of two almost complex structures on a given six--manifold $M$, after identifying them with the image of $M$ under the corresponding section of the twistor bundle.
+We will now use the results of Section~\ref{section3} to calculate the homological intersection of two almost complex structures on a given six-manifold $M$, after identifying them with the image of $M$ under the corresponding section of the twistor bundle.